Because One Stuff Isn't Enough

 Q: What is a torrent?
 It says “Download torrent” on Nyaa, but I just want to download the release…

 A: A torrent is a file which connects your computer with others around the world who want to or have already downloaded the file(s) you want.
+You will need a torrent client for this.
+We recommend qBittorrent as a simple and reliable option.
 It is possible for your ISP to detect this and issue you a warning, but it is very unlikely anything will come of it.
 This varies by country, however, so use your better judgment when downloading torrents from anyone, not just us.
 If you want to be 100% safe, consider using a VPN.

 Q: I can’t get any of your releases to play.
 What do I do?

-A: There are many media players capable of playing our releases, though the only one we completely support is CCCP.
-Other good alternatives are KCP, VLC, and MPV.
+A: There are many media players capable of playing our releases, though the only one we completely support is mpv.
+See the video playback guide in the Links section on the front page for help setting up additional user-friendly features.

 Q: Are the contents of the site, Discord server, and IRC channel safe for work?